vkorbes/ellenkorbes.github.io/_posts/2017-02-15-because-there-werent-enough-watch-me-learn-how-to-code-journals-in-the-world.md

 Hello there.
 As you can guess, this is me chronicling my hurdles and achievements—mostly hurdles—while learning the whole she-bang one needs to master to justify the title of full-stack developer.

-I can’t remember how I started down this road, but abyway, this is me attempting to learn a new craft.
+I can’t remember how I started down this road, but anyway, this is me attempting to learn a new craft.

 I had stumbled upon JavaScript a few times the past few months.
 You know, JavaScript, the toy scripting language from the early 2000’s?
 Except not anymore.
 It grew up.
 It’s a serious tool now.
 So I took a look around, signed up for a few edX courses I gave up after two days, and eventually came across [freeCodeCamp](www.freecodecamp.com).